nrenga/symplectic-arxiv18a/kerdock_design/README.md

 *logical_kerdock_design.m*: Use this script to translate a Kerdock design into a logical unitary 2-design for any stabilizer code, and obtain circuits.
 The script contains an example for the [[6,4,2]] CSS code.

+*circuit_complexity.m*: Use this script to reproduce the figures in the paper that plot gate complexity for the 2-design elements.

 **Functions**: